 - Medium and Hard: We had put both medium and hard in the same section as one must be very careful while reading these questions as they contain a lot corner cases and include in-depth concepts of data-structures and algorithms like segment trees, Binary Indexed Trees, Dynamic Programming, Persitent Data Structures etc.

 Some of the steps which budding programmers can follow to solve these problems are:

 - Read the question at least twice: The first step of turning a problem into a solution is to understand the problem itself.
-If you are able to understand the question at first read, we would suggest you to read it once again, there can be a hidden test case set by the problem setter.
+If you can understand the question at first read, we would suggest you to read it once again, there can be a hidden test case set by the problem setter.
 If you are not able to understand the question, read it as many times you want until and unless you figure out what the problems need to be solved.
-Once you get the logic, its all about coding it in a language of your choice.
+Once you get the logic, it is all about coding it in a language of your choice.

 - Refer to the question while coding: You can open 2 tabs, one for the coding and one for the question part.
 Some coding sites allow you to do that and are beneficial to see the exact details while coding.

 - Read the question again before submitting: It may feel boring to read the same question again and again but if you are missing an important detail this might make you see it.
 Once you miss it, the game is over.
 So, you must go through the question once again before submitting your solution.

 Most of you must have participated in several coding competitions and had your fair of success.
 While coding sometimes, everyone come across errors due to little things.
 Missing a variable to declare, leaving a formula, not reading the question entirely, ignoring the constraint on a variable and the list goes on.
 The above details may come in use to avoid these basic mistakes.